-Schedule: We will meet at Elkhorn Slough Safari (8022 Moss Landing Rd # B, Moss Landing, CA 95039) at 6:50am to go over boat safety before going on a sunrise boat trip out into the slough.
+Schedule: We will meet at Elkhorn Slough Safari (8022 Moss Landing Rd # B, Moss Landing, CA 95039) at 6:30am to go over boat safety before going on a sunrise boat trip out into the slough.
 We will return into the harbor at around 9:00am.
-We’ll take a little brake before heading to an early lunch at Phil’s Snack Shack & Deli.
-If it’s overcast, we will look for otters in the harbor after lunch.
-At 2:30pm we are heading back onto the boat for sunset pictures of the otters on the slough.
-(Sunrise is at 7:18am and sunset is at 4:58pm).
+We’ll then look for some otters from shore to photographed before heading to an early lunch at Phil’s Snack Shack & Deli.
+After lunch we will look for more otters from shore, and I’ll answer any questions people may have.
+For sunset, I will guide you to a few different spots at which otters regularly come very close to shore.
+We will spend the sunset golden hours photographing the otters from shore in these spots.
 During the entire time, I will be available for one-on-one instructions.

 What’s included in the price: Park entrance fees, private boat charters, services of Sebastian Kennerknecht as photographic guide which includes knowing the area, having extensive natural history knowledge of the local fauna (especially the sea otters), helping you with any special needs, and helping you create more interesting and unique pictures of these mammals.

 What’s not included in the price: Flights and other travel to and from the location, accommodations, meals, staff gratuities, and anything not listed in the “What’s included in the price” list above.

 Possible Species List (underlined species are the most commonly seen):